raswanthx7/linux-learning-journey/01-foundation-basics/0.1-core-concepts/07-linux-boot-process-step-by-step.md

 2. Load the **Linux kernel** and **initramfs** (initial RAM filesystem) into memory.
 3. Pass control to the **kernel**.

+Example in Linux: GRUB (GRand Unified Bootloader).

+GRUB’s job:

+- Show you a boot menu (Ubuntu, Rescue, etc.).
+- Load the Linux kernel and initramfs into RAM.
+- initramfs = a small temporary filesystem that helps Linux find and mount the real root filesystem.

 ---

 ##  5. Kernel Initialization